 - Dun and Bradstreet.
 The D&B Rating is a commercial credit score and combines a company's size and balance sheet information to help people evaluate a company's credibility and financial risk.
 It's included in a D&B Credit Report.

 Is it important to know my credit score?

 Your credit score can help you to better understand your credit position, but the main thing you want to check is your credit report.
 When reviewing your application, a lender will check your credit file to ensure you don't have too many active credit accounts, have not made too many applications recently or have not defaulted on any loans or credit cards.

 Your credit score can give a quick summation of your credit situation, but does not give the detail the lender will be looking for.
-This is why it's important to keep your credit file in check and up to date.
+This is why it's important to check your credit report (which you will receive for free from finder when you check your score) and keep it in check and up to date.
 If you keep your credit file updated and correct your credit score will remain up-to-date and improve with your file.